The Science

 The evolution of an Alzheimer’s disease diagnosis

-For clinicians, cognitive testing has been the foundation of AD diagnosis for the last 45 years.
-However, cognitive testing alone has proven to be inaccurate, particularly in the early stages of the disease.
-Indeed, preceding the early 2000’s, autopsy after death was the only definitive way to know if a patient had AD.
-Thankfully, during the last 20 years, brain imaging analyses such as PET, CT, and MRI have developed to assist in diagnosing AD with more confidence.
-However, brain scans, particularly the cornerstone amyloid PET scanning, are expensive, expose participants to radiation, and are inaccessible for many patients.
-These shortcomings compromise the usefulness of these procedures for both patients and clinicians.
+In the past 45 years, cognitive testing has been the main method used to diagnose Alzheimer’s disease.
+However, relying solely on cognitive testing has limitations because people only show cognitive symptoms after significant changes have already happened in the brain.
+Detecting the disease earlier is important for effective interventions.
+Before the early 2000s, the only definitive way to confirm if a patient had Alzheimer’s disease was through autopsy after death.
+Fortunately, over the past 20 years, brain imaging techniques like PET, CT, and MRI have been developed to assist in diagnosing Alzheimer’s disease with more certainty.
+However, these brain scans, especially the amyloid PET scan, are expensive, expose patients to radiation, and are not accessible for many patients.
+These drawbacks make imaging diagnostic procedures less useful for both patients and doctors.

 Publications of Interest